hjd1964/OnStep/src/addons/St4Serial/SmartHandController/README.md

 # What is a smart hand controller (SHC)?
 This firmware is designed to run on a Teensy3.2 micro-controller which communicates with OnStep across the ST4 guiding port to provide setup and control of most features.
-While you can point to point wire/assemble you own hardware design many will opt to use the inexpensive
+This is largely (almost entirely at the moment) based on Charles Lemaire's excellent TeenAstro work.
-EasyEDA PCB.
+While you can point to point wire/assemble you own hardware design many will opt to use the inexpensive EasyEDA PCB.
 For those who choose a more complete DIY experience the EasyEDA schematic still can serve as wiring instructions. :)

 https://easyeda.com/hdutton/HC-20e242d665db4c85bb565a0cd0b52233